BackupTheBerlios/hjb-svn/trunk/docs/rst/send-hjb-message.rst

 :Returns: N/A

-This **POST** request sends a single message through a vendor's messaging system using the JMS producer identified by the URI at the root of the request's URL.
+This **POST** request sends a single message through a vendor's messaging system using the `JMS producer`_ identified by the URI_ at the root of the request's URL_.
 The message must be encoded as described in `message translation`_ and included in the POST request as the *message-to-send* parameter .
 The command